-If you know of other great newsletters that we should recommend, please send us a note at [email protected]
+If you know of other great newsletters that we should recommend, please email us.

 The Weekly Climate aims to take the most important news from many of the important climate newsletters and news sites (some of which are listed here) and summarise them into what you really need to know.
 If you are thinking about only subscribing to one, this would be a good choice!